GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_details.md

   - `255`
 :::

-The tidal spread dataset provides the percentage of the full astronomical tidal range observed by the time series of satellite observations at each pixel (see Figure 1a).
+The tidal spread dataset provides the percentage of the full astronomical tidal range observed by the time series of satellite observations at each pixel (see Figure 4a).
 DEA Intertidal Spread takes the concept of satellite tide bias, introduced in Bishop-Taylor et al (2019), and applies it at a pixel scale to demonstrate the fraction of the full tide range that was sensor observed during the analysis epoch at that location.
-In this work, the astronomical tide range is defined as that modelled by the ensemble tide modelling approach.
+In this work, the astronomical tide range is defined as that modelled by the [Ensemble Tidal Modelling](#ensemble-tidal-modelling) approach.

 #### DEA Intertidal low tide offset